KlimaDAO/discord-bots/README.md

 ## Deployment

 The bots are hosted on Digital Ocean App Platform under a single app.
-Upon any commit to the `master` branch, the bots are deployed automatically.
+Upon any commit to the `main` branch, the bots are deployed automatically.

 Deployment follows this process: